Virginia and Local Resources

 Virtual students attending CCPS will be able to pick up 7 breakfasts and 7 lunches during curbside meal distribution.

-The meal service pickup will be at Clarke County High School at the main entrance on Thursdays from 4pm-6pm OR Friday 8am-10am.
+The meal service pickup will be at Clarke County High School at the main entrance on Thursdays from 4pm-6pm OR Fridays 8am-10am.

 Fairfax County Public Schools: